livecode/livecode-ide/Documentation/guides/Extending LiveCode.md

 This is the unique identifier by which your extension will be referred to by the LiveCode Engine.

 ### Declare Meta Data
-Next we a some meta data to ensure our extensions display correctly in LiveCode.
+Next, provide meta data to help LiveCode display your product correctly in product and in the online portal.

 ```
 widget com.livecode.extensions.beaumont.pinkCircle